Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Introduction

 \section{Introduction}

-In Physics, the term phase transition is mainly used to describe the different states of matter: Solid, liquid and gaseous.
-During a phase transition, we often have a drastic change of properties, like a discontinuity, resulting from external changes such as temperature, pressure or other phenomena.
+In Physics, the term phase transition is used mainly to describe the different states of matter: solid, liquid, and gas.
+During a phase transition, we often have a drastic change in properties, such as a discontinuity, resulting from external changes like temperature, pressure, or other phenomena.
 It corresponds to a qualitative change in the statistical properties of a dynamical system.
-The precise definition is not a common sense, it depends on which settings or properties we are studying.
-In Dynamical Systems, often, phase transition can be related, for example, to the non-uniqueness of equilibrium states or lack of regularity of the topological pressure function.
-In this work, phase transition means that the topological pressure function is not analytic, more formally: We say that a continuous dynamical system $f:M\rightarrow M$, acting on a compact metric space $M$, has \emph{(thermodynamic) phase transition} with respect to a potential $\phi:M\rightarrow \mathbb{R}$ (or $\phi$ has phase transition) if the topological pressure function is not analytic at some point $t_0 \in \R$, where $P_{top}(f, t\phi)$ denotes the topological pressure of $f$ with respect to $t\phi$.
+The precise definition is not common sense; it depends on the settings or properties being studied.
+In dynamical systems, phase transitions can often be related, for example, to the non-uniqueness of equilibrium states or the lack of regularity of the topological pressure function.
+In this work, phase transition means that the topological pressure function is not analytic, more formally: We say that a continuous dynamical system $f:M\rightarrow M$, acting on a compact metric space $M$, has a \emph{(thermodynamic) phase transition} with respect to a potential $\phi:M\rightarrow \mathbb{R}$ (or $\phi$ has a phase transition) if the topological pressure function is not analytic at some point $t_0 \in \R$, where $P_{top}(f, t\phi)$ denotes the topological pressure of $f$ with respect to $t\phi$.
 Note that the variational principle for the topological pressure asserts that the topological pressure

 where $h_{\mu}(f)$ denotes the Kolmogorov-Sinai metric entropy of $\mu$ (see e.g. \cite{W82}).
-Whenever $\phi \equiv 0$ the topological pressure $P_{\text{top}}(f, 0)$ coincides with the topological entropy $h_{\text{top}}(f)$ of $f$, which is one of the most important topological invariants and measurements of chaotic behaviour in dynamical systems.
+Whenever $\phi \equiv 0$, the topological pressure $P_{\text{top}}(f, 0)$ coincides with the topological entropy $h_{\text{top}}(f)$ of $f$, which is one of the most important topological invariants and measurements of chaotic behaviour in dynamical systems.